arizona2014/IOT-Connected-Alarm/README.md

 So my project is to create an connected alarm ( Smoke, Gas, CO2 and maybe other things ) which will send notifications thru SMS  to its OWNER if its day time and to a third SAFE person which could come and save the OWNER or notify the police, if the OWNER didnt dismissed the alarm after 30 seconds or so.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.